swkeemink/DeDist/README.md

 DeDist
 =====

-DeDist (for Decoding Distributins) is a Python library for analytically calculating the full decoding distribution for a given neural encoding system with Gaussian noise, with arbitrary tuning curves (heterogeneous or homogeneous) and arbitrary noise correlations.
+DeDist (Decoding Distributions) is a Python library for analytically calculating the full decoding distribution for a given neural encoding system with Gaussian noise, with arbitrary tuning curves (heterogeneous or homogeneous) and arbitrary noise correlations.